 6. Less Muscle Mass

 Your muscles won’t completely deflate to the size of raisins.
 However, if you regularly work out, you may notice a loss in strength.
 You may also notice a slight loss in muscle mass, especially around the upper arms and legs.
 Testosterone, after all, stimulates lean muscle growth by increasing insulin-like growth factor (IGF).
-For the gym rat, this is often a sign that they need to supplement their diet with a male testosterone booster.
+For the gym rat, this is often a sign that you need to supplement your diet with a male testosterone booster.

 7. Mood Swings